limejs/lime-cli/README.md

 lime-cli
 ======
-A Simple CLI for scaffolding any frontend projects
+A Simple CLI for scaffolding any project templates

 ## Feature
 * Adapt to all github repo template